ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 -   The Software Centre application on your device \(for Dom1 equipment\).
 -   The Self Service application on your Mac \(for IT Service Desk managed MacBook laptops\).

-Currently, access to the tools mentioned in this document is not available from MoJo devices.

 For other MoJ provided devices, seek help from your Line Manager in the first instance.

 ## Corporate, work and personal accounts

 -   A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.
 -   A work account is your normal MoJ account, that you use every day for business as usual.
 Only you have access to your work account.
--   A personal account is your own personal account on gmail, hotmail, yahoo, and so on.
+-   A personal account is your own personal account, outside of the MoJ.
 You should never use a personal account for business purposes.
 To be clear: never send your work material to your personal device or your personal email account.

-Some of the applications listed make a distinction between general use with a work account, and use with a corporate account.
+Some applications make a distinction between general use with a work account, and use with a corporate account.
 Using a tool with a corporate account means you are providing views or statements on behalf of the MoJ.
 Never use a personal account for business purposes with any tool.

 Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
 When working with a personal account, you are speaking and acting as an MoJ employee and a civil servant.